National Science Week

 COVID-19 and Mexico’s domestic violence crisis

-Almost half of all women in Mexico experience domestic abuse and a University of Melbourne expert says it's now a crisis due to the global COVID-19 pandemic.
+Almost half of all women in Mexico experience domestic abuse and the global COVID-19 pandemic has made the situation even worse

 The rapid climate changes of the last glacial period